In January 2007, Mrs Sawicka took up her post.

 In September DEAL (Discover, Explore and Learn), the new bespoke Year 7 curriculum was introduced.

 The Autumn Fayre this year organised by the Parents’ Association was a great success.
 The organisation of this event was superb.
 We were able to use the gym for the first time for the event as the Parents’ Association kindly invested in a tarpaulin for the school so that the floor would not get damaged.
 There were some lovely Christmas gifts to buy and the students excelled themselves in finding a variety of ways to raise money.
 Smoothies were a firm favourite as well as the food served by the dining hall staff.
-It is just a pity that more parents/carers did not support this event.
+It is just a pity that more parents/ carers did not support this event.
 It is important for all parents/carers to remember that any money raised goes directly into school to benefit all students.
 The Parents’ Association raised £1,500.

-I would also like parents/carers to support our dining hall facilities, especially during the cold winter months by enabling your daughter/son to have her/his lunches using this facility.
+I would also like parents/carers to support our dining hall facilities, especially during the cold winter months by enabling your daughter/son to have their lunches using this facility.
 The catering staff have worked tirelessly to provide a varied menu to cater for all tastes within the new Healthy Schools regulations.
 Thank you to all those students who were positive about the service provided when we had a visitor in school from the Healthy Schools team who interviewed students, at random, about the provision of food.

 The Languages Day was again a great event enjoyed by students from all years.
 The students’ performances in different languages were a great success.
 Congratulations to the Languages Faculty for organising such a successful event.